El Patron – Albuquerque, New Mexico

 Step into the restaurant and it looks even more expansive than it does from the outside, if that’s possible.
 Even the foyer is capacious.
 The bar itself is larger than many restaurants.
 The main dining room is bathed in glorious New Mexico sunlight courtesy of strategically placed skylights.
 Perched on a ledge overlooking the dining room is a mannequin-like mariachi trio.
 Appropriately the music reverberating from the restaurant’s sound system is a “desfile de exitos,” compilation of corridos, rancheras and cumbias from some of Mexico’s most illustrious artists: Vicente Fernandez, Antonio Aguilar, Jose Alfredo Jimenez, Lola Beltran and more.

 Though the restaurant had been open scarcely more than a week when we first visited, service was generally first-rate, usually indicative of a very professional and seasoned wait staff and management.
 Most, if not all, restaurants have start-up problems, but those problems can be mitigated by ownership which has seen and done it all.
 El Patron operates as well as a finely tuned requinto.
 The wait staff is courteous and on-the-spot with drink refills.
+If anything, the wait staff was even better two years later when we visited for a second time.
+That’s usually a sign of a well-managed restaurant which wants guests to return.

 The menu, though not a compendium of New Mexican and Mexican favorites, is quite extensive and it offers some relatively unique dishes.
 It also includes a disclaimer about the chile not being for the faint of heart (or something to that effect).
 The only menu item with cumin (about one part per million we were assured) is the Spanish rice.
 Most of the entrees come with your choice of two sides: calabasitas, papitas, whole beans, refried beans, black beans, Spanish rice and more.